scritcash/scrit-whitepaper/scrit-whitepaper.md

 secure multiparty code reviews, which is described in detail in the section on [Governance](#governance).

-Transactions in Scrit are extremly cheap and fast, especially compared to blockchain based systems.
+Transactions in Scrit are extremely cheap and fast, especially compared to blockchain based systems.
 Mints do not have to synchronize at all to process transactions, which means the communication to all mints can be performed in parallel.
 This leads to network latency bound settlement